-First as a software developer, and now as a user experience designer, my career has been devoted to serving healthcare providers, researchers, patients, and their families with highly appropriate and highly effective web and mobile applications.
+First as a software developer, and now as a user experience designer, my career has been devoted to serving healthcare providers, researchers, insurers, patients, and their families with highly appropriate and highly effective web and mobile applications.

 I blend my computer science and human-computer interaction backgrounds into a systems approach to design, comprehensively integrating many skills:

 - graphic design & typography

 My goal with this approach is nothing short of delighting users while simultaneously advancing discovery, increasing ROI, or improving health.

 I also spend a lot of time thinking about how to best build relationships between designers and developers.
 The Clickframes web application framework was an early fruit of that labor.
 In 2012, I released a set of software development heuristics for interaction designers to better self-critique their work as it transitions from idea to implementation.
 I also speak to professional organizations locally about UX leadership in software teams.

 Sharpen can assess a child’s risk of reading challenges before they start school and then get an elementary-age student up to grade level in reading through an innovative program that is science-based and parent-directed.
 As Sharpen’s VP of User Experience and Engineering, I get to collaborate with passionate reading experts and parents — so all children can achieve early literacy success.